-When you’re talking French in France, many Brits are confused which version of ‘you’ to use – the polite ‘vous’ or the more familiar ‘tu’ – it’s a socio-political minefield!
+When you’re talking French in France, many anglophones are confused about which version of ‘you’ to use – the polite ‘vous’ or the more familiar ‘tu’ – it’s a socio-political minefield!

 On paper, the rules appear steadfast.
 You should ‘vouvoyer’ (i.e. use vous with) your boss, wok colleagues, neighbours, people you’ve never met, anyone older than you by say, half a generation or more, teachers, doctors, local officials, etc. You should ‘tutoyer’ (ie use tu with) your friends and those of your partner, children and teenagers, close colleagues, people who ask you to tutoyer them and on social media.